-The department is also a participating member in two interdisciplinary programs: the M.Sc. in Computational Science and the PhD in Theoretical Physics.
+The department is also a participating member in two interdisciplinary programs: the M.Sc. in Scientific Computing and the PhD in Theoretical Physics.
 Students interested in either of these programs should direct their inquiries to the corresponding programme coordinators:

 Complete regulations concerning programs of study can be found in the Memorial University Calendar.
 Below we summarize the relevant information for the programs offered by our department.

 Admission is limited and competitive.
 To be considered for admission to the Master of Applied Statistics program, an applicant should normally hold at least a high second-class honours degree (or equivalent) from a recognized and respected institution.
 Although a statistics degree is not strictly required, an applicant shall normally have completed undergraduate courses in statistics which cover the curricula of the following undergraduate courses: